You finished writing your story...

 Turning it into a book!

-But, the indie author world can be a scary and dangerous place for newcomers looking to make a name for themselves.
-There are hundreds of companies out there willing to charge you a fortune for various services, and many of those services that they offer are actually 100% free if you know how to find them.
+However, the indie author world can be a scary and dangerous place for newcomers hoping to make a name for themselves.
+There are hundreds of companies out there willing to charge you a fortune for various self-publishing services, and many of those services that are offered are actually 100% free if you know how to find them or do them yourselves.

 Free, you say?

 Yeah, free.
-For example, you can post your book on most digital platforms and sell it on Amazon, Kobo, Apple, and Nook completely free.
-But, you might say, that is only for DIGITAL books, and surely I will have to pay a lot more to have a paperbook made?
+For example, you can post your book on most digital platforms just by signing up for an account.
+Then, you can sell it on Amazon, Kobo, Apple, and Nook completely free.

-Amazon has a new platform called KDP Print, and there is also a platform called CreateSpace, and both of them are 100% free to use and will distribute your books for you.
+Amazon has a new platform available that is called KDP Print, and there is also a platform called CreateSpace.
+Both of them are 100% free to use and will distribute your books for you, and they are incredibly user friendly and easy to use.

-There is a third option I would like to talk about, and that is IngramSpark.
-It costs money to set up a title (unless you are a savvy author who waits until they run their near constant free setup promotions) but in certain ways it blows the other two platforms out of the water.
+There is a third option I would also like to talk about, however, and that is IngramSpark.
+It costs money to set up a title (unless you are a savvy author who waits until the company runs their near constant free setup promotions) but in certain ways it blows the other two platforms out of the water.

-On top of these differences in how you can distribute your books, each individual company that offers a print on demand or large run service like these has minor differences and variations to their process that impact their overall value.
+On top of these differences in how you distribute your books, each individual company that offers a print on demand or large run service like these has minor differences and variations in their process that impact the overall value.
+In this article, we're focusing solely on Print on Demand Services.

 This is an Amazon company, which could be a touchy subject for some Indie authors, as well as bookstores and distributors.
 It falls under the umbrella of services that the 'Zon offers, and as such many people in the industry will recognize it for what it is if your book's ISBN says it is distributed by Createspace.